Tatanka (wrestler): Undefeated streak (1991–1994)

 At WrestleMania IX, Tatanka received his first televised title shot in the WWF, against Shawn Michaels for the WWF Intercontinental Championship.
-Tatanka won the match by countout.
-Since a title could not change hands on a countout, Michaels retained the title.
-On the October 30, 1993 edition of Superstars, Tatanka suffered his first televised defeat in the WWF, losing to Ludvig Borga (Borga had hit Tatanka in the back with a steel chair while Mr. Fuji distracted the referee).
-After the match, he was attacked by WWF champion Yokozuna and was subsequently out of action for three months.
+Tatanka won the match by disqualification.
+Since a title could not change hands on a disqualification, Michaels retained the title.
+On the October 30, 1993, edition of Superstars, Tatanka suffered his first televised defeat in the WWF, losing to Ludvig Borga (Borga had hit Tatanka in the back with a steel chair while Mr. Fuji distracted the referee).
+After the match, he was attacked by WWF Champion Yokozuna and was subsequently out of action for three months.

 Tatanka returned to the WWF in the beginning of 1994.
 He was scheduled to face Borga in a rematch at the Royal Rumble, but Borga injured his ankle just days before the event.
 Borga was replaced by Bam Bam Bigelow, who Tatanka defeated.
 Bigelow, however, would go on to eliminate Tatanka from the 30-man Royal Rumble match.

-Million Dollar Corporation (1994–1996)

-Tatanka was honored by retired professional wrestlers Chief Jay Strongbow and Chief Wahoo McDaniel and by Lumbee tribesman Ray Littleturtle on an edition of Raw.
+On the March 7 episode of Raw, Tatanka was honored by retired professional wrestlers Chief Jay Strongbow and Chief Wahoo McDaniel and by Lumbee tribesman Ray Littleturtle.
 Littleturtle presented him with a full-length Lumbee tribe chief headdress.
-Tatanka engaged in a storyline feud with Irwin R. Schyster, who insisted he pay a gift tax on the item.
+Throughout mid-1994, Tatanka engaged in a storyline feud with Irwin R. Schyster, who insisted he pay a gift tax on the item.
 Strongbow briefly served as Tatanka's mentor and manager during the duration of the feud.

+Million Dollar Corporation (1994–1996)

 During the summer of 1994, Tatanka accused Lex Luger of selling out to Ted DiBiase, which resulted in a match between the two.
 Afterward, DiBiase entered the ring with a red, white and blue bag full of money.
 Luger kicked the bag out of DiBiase's hands resulting in Tatanka attacking him and turning him into a villain at SummerSlam, joining DiBiase's Million Dollar Corporation.
 He spent the remainder of the year feuding with Luger which topped off in a cage match on Raw that saw Luger come out the victor.
+According to Tatanka, that the original plan was to have Barry Windham return to the WWF and form the "New Money Inc." with (his brother in-law) Irwin R. Schyster and managed by DiBiase and have a long feud with Luger (Windham's long time rival from NWA and WCW) and Tatanka, however Windham suffered a knee injury from Ric Flair at Slamboree and the WWF couldn't reach a deal with him and Luger suggested that his next feud be with Tatanka instead and WWF agreed.

 In spring 1995, Tatanka had another feud with Bam Bam Bigelow, who just turned face.
 As a result, he teamed with Sycho Sid at the King of the Ring pay-per-view to lose to Bigelow and Diesel.